Santa Elena Canyon with Kids

 Our children were fine but if you have a wandering child or one that does not equate a sheer drop to your death with caution then best to skip this hike.

 Once we went up we began a more gradual descent and eventually came to the end of the trail.
 From there you can only continue by boat.

-It was an amazing site to be surrounded and staring up at 1500 feet of canyon wall.
+It is an amazing sight to be surrounded and staring up at 1500 feet of canyon wall.

 The hike back seemed faster but that often seems the case with return trips.
-Most of the hike was shaded which was nice.
+Most of the hike is in the shade, which is nice.
 The sunniest portion being the beginning climb up…and, eventually, back down.
 All in, all it took about 1.5 – 2 hours roundtrip with two children.